 Generally, the Zoning Bylaw's dimensional and density requirements reflect the prevailing development patterns of Arlington's lower-density districts.
 However, in higher-density residential districts, many requirements discourage or even preclude multifamily development.
-The ability to develop more multifamily housing is matters because for Arlington's inclusionary zoning bylaw to work as a tool for creating affordable housing, the Town must be able to increase supply.
-In 2018, the Metropolitan Area Planning Council found these regulatory barriers in an analysis of Arlington's multifamily regulations:60
+For example, the Metropolitan Area Planning Council found these regulatory barriers in an analysis of Arlington's multifamily regulations in 2018:58

 - Multifamily Development in the Business Districts.
-The dimensional requirements for multi-family dwellings in Business Districts are very restrictive, and more in line with requirements for suburban-style, "greenfield" development.
-If the Town wants to encourage more housing in these districts, mixed horizontally with business uses, the multifamily regulations need to be overhauled.
-In addition, while dimensional requirements for mixed-use buildings in Business Districts are less restrictive and conducive to some infill development, they can still be a barrier for achieving the height and gross floor area needed to make development feasible. - More than One Building per Lot.
+While the dimensional requirements for mixed-use buildings in Business Districts are both compatible with existing development and conducive to some infill development, the same cannot be said for the dimensional requirements for multifamily dwellings because they are far more restrictive.
+If the Town wants to encourage more housing in these districts, mixed horizontally with business uses, the multifamily regulations need to be overhauled. - More than One Building per Lot.
 Although the Bylaw permits more than one residential structure on the same lot, the requirements effectively assume the existence of lot lines between the buildings and all yard requirements apply, based on those imaginary lot lines.
 This makes it difficult to include more than one structure on all but the largest lots, and in most cases precludes thoughtful site planning for cluster development (Section 5.3.3).
 Cluster development groups residential properties on a site in order to preserve remaining land as open space, not to maintain conventional separation between buildings. - Minimum Lot Size and Frontage.
 In many residential districts, the Zoning Bylaw requires townhouses to have a minimum lot frontage of 100 feet and a minimum lot area of 20,000 square feet.
 In the R4 Townhouse District, the minimum lot size for townhouses is even larger, at 30,000 square feet.
 However, this is at odds with typical townhouse dimensions, which usually range in width from 16-30 feet, and can comfortably fit on lots as small as 2,000 square feet.
-Furthermore, according to Town Assessor data from 2020, the largest parcel in the R4 district is not quite 26,000 square feet, which means parcels would have to be combined to reach the 30,000 square foot minimum and even be considered for townhouse development.
+Likewise, apartment buildings in the R5, R6, and R7 districts require a minimum lot size of 20,000 square feet.
+However, a small apartment building such as a four-plex or a garden-style apartment could easily meet all other open space and yard requirements on a lot half that size.
+Lot sizes in these districts should be reconsidered to accommodate smaller multifamily dwellings.
+(Section 5.4.2(A), R District Lot Regulations)

-60 MAPC, Multifamily Zoning Analysis, 2018.
+58 MAPC, Multifamily Zoning Analysis, 2018.

-59 Metropolitan Area Planning Council (MAPC), Housing Production Plan 2016; RKG Associates, Inc., et al., Arlington Master Plan, 2015.
+57 Metropolitan Area Planning Council (MAPC), Housing Production Plan 2016; RKG Associates, Inc., et al., Arlington Master Plan, 2015.